 The Court's second criterion for an adequate substitute is the "power to order the conditional release of an individual unlawfully detained."
-Ante, at 2266.
-As the Court basically admits, the DTA can be read to permit the D.C.
-Circuit to order release in light of our traditional principles of construing statutes to avoid difficult constitutional issues, when reasonably possible.
-See ante, at 2270-2271.
+Ante, at 50.
+As the Court basically admits, the DTA can be read to permit the D. C. Circuit to order release in light of our traditional principles of construing statutes to avoid difficult constitutional issues, when reasonably possible.
+See ante, at 56-57.

-The Solicitor General concedes that remedial authority of some sort must be implied in the statute, given that the DTA-like the general habeas law itself, see 28 U.S.C. § 2243-provides no express remedy of any kind.
+The Solicitor General concedes that remedial authority of some sort must be implied in the statute, given that the DTA-like the general habeas law itself, see 28 U.S.C. §2243-provides no express remedy of any kind.
 Brief for Federal Respondents 60-61.
 The parties agree that at the least, the DTA empowers the D.C.
 Circuit to remand a prisoner's case to the CSRT with instructions to perform a new status assessment.
-Brief for Petitioner Boumediene et al. in No. 06-1195, at 30; Brief for Federal Respondents 60-61.
-To avoid constitutional infirmity, it is reasonable to imply more, see Ashwander, 297 U.S., at 348, 56 S.Ct.
-466 (Brandeis, J., concurring) ("When the validity of an act of the Congress is drawn in question . . . it is a cardinal principle that this Court will. . . ascertain whether a construction of the statute is fairly possible by which the [constitutional] question may be avoided" (internal quotation marks omitted)); see also St. Cyr, 533 U.S., at 299-300, 121 S.Ct.
-2271, especially in view of the Solicitor General's concession at oral argument and in his supplemental brief that authority to release might be read in the statute, see Tr. of Oral Arg.
+Brief for Petitioner Boumediene et al. in No. 06-1195, at 30, Brief for Federal Respondents 60-61.
+To avoid constitutional infirmity, it is reasonable to imply more, see Ashwander, 297 U.S., at 348 (Brandeis,

+J., concurring) ("When the validity of an act of the Congress is drawn in question . . . it is a cardinal principle that this Court will . . . ascertain whether a construction of the statute is fairly possible by which the [constitutional] question may be avoided" (internal quotation marks omitted)); see also St. Cyr.
+533 U.S., at 299-300, especially in view of the Solicitor General's concession at oral argument and in his Supplemental Brief that authority to release might be read in the statute, see Tr. of Oral Arg.
 37; Supplemental Brief for Federal Respondents 9.

-The Court grudgingly suggests that "we can assume congressional silence permits a constitutionally required remedy."
-Ante, at 2271.
+The Court grudgingly suggests that "Congress' silence on the question of remedies suggests acquiescence to any constitutionally required remedy."
+Ante. at 58.
 But the argument in favor of statutorily authorized release is stronger than that.
-The DTA's parallels to 28 U.S.C. § 2243 on this score are noteworthy.
-By way of remedy, the general federal habeas statute provides only that the court, having heard and determined the facts, shall "dispose of the matter as law and justice require."
+The DTA's parallels to 28 U.S.C. §2243 on this score are noteworthy.
+By way of remedy, the general federal habeas statute provides only that the court, baving heard and determined the facts, shall "dispose of the matter as law and justice require."
 Ibid.
 We have long held, and no party here disputes, that this includes the power to order release.
 See Wilkinson v.
-Dotson, 544 U.S. 74, 79, 125 S.Ct.
-1242, 161 L.Ed.2d 253 (2005) ("[T]he writ's history makes clear that it traditionally has been accepted as the specific instrument to obtain release from [unlawful] 2292 confinement" (internal quotation marks omitted)).
+Dotson, 544 U.S. 74, 79 (2005) ("[T]he writ's history makes clear that it traditionally has been accepted as the specific instrument to obtain release from [unlawful] confinement" (internal quotation marks omitted)).

 The DTA can be similarly read.
-Because Congress substituted DTA review for habeas corpus and because the "unique purpose" of the writ is "to release the applicant . . . from unlawful confinement," Allen v.
-McCurry, 449 U.S. 90, 98, n.
-12, 101 S.Ct.
-411, 66 L.Ed.2d 308 (1980), DTA § 1005(e)(2) can and should be read to confer on the Court of Appeals the authority to order release in appropriate circumstances.
-Section 1005(e)(2)(D) plainly contemplates release, addressing the effect

-"release of [an] alien from the custody of the Department of Defense" will have on the jurisdiction of the court.
+Because Congress substituted DTA review for habeas corpus and because the "unique purpose" of the writ is "to release the applicant ... from unlawful confinement," Allen v.
+McCurry, 449 U. S. 90, 98, n.
+12 (1980), DTA §1005(e)(2) can and should be read to confer on the Court of Appeals the authority to order release in appropriate circumstances.
+Section 1005(e)(2)(D) plainly contemplates release, addressing the effect "release of [an] alien from the custody of the Department of Defense" will have on the jurisdiction of the court.
 119 Stat.
 2742-2743.
-This reading avoids serious constitutional difficulty and is consistent with the text of the statute.
+This reading avoids serious constitutional difficulty and is consistent with the text of the statute,

-The D.C.
-Circuit can thus order release, the CSRTs can order release, and the head of the Administrative Review Boards can, at the recommendation of those panels, order release.
+The D. C. Circuit can thus order release, the CSRTs can order release, and the head of the Administrative Review Boards can, at the recommendation of those panels, order release.
 These multiple release provisions within the DTA system more than satisfy the majority's requirement that any tribunal substituting for a habeas court have the authority to release the prisoner.